Make compare more functional

 We can probably force compare on same repo to use merge=1, this means we are expecting a common ancestor, actually in some weird cases 2 commits can not share same ancestor - so this is not good either.

-#4 Updated by Daniel D about 3 years ago
+#4 Updated by Daniel D over 3 years ago

 These tag comparisons show what happens when 2 refs had commits in one not the other: